westerndigitalcorporation/swerv-ISS/README.md

 Only extensions A, C, D, F, I, M, S and U are supported.

-The code was orignally written to support the Swerv micro-controller.
+The code was originally written to support the Swerv micro-controller.
 That controller only supports machine mode.